← Back to Recipes

 Servings

 This innovative low-glycemic take on Thai cuisine combines lean protein with fiber-rich vegetables in a perfectly portioned parchment parcel.
-Sweet potatoes, despite their name, have a lower glycemic index (around 44-61 depending on cooking method and ripeness) compared to white potatoes, especially when paired with protein and healthy fats from coconut.
+Sweet potatoes, despite their name, have a lower glycemic index (around 54-63 when baked in their skin as cubes) compared to white potatoes, especially when paired with protein and healthy fats from coconut.
 The chicken breast provides essential protein that slows glucose absorption, while the red peppers add vitamin C and additional fiber without spiking blood sugar.

 The creamed coconut contributes medium-chain triglycerides that may support metabolic health, and the aromatic Thai curry paste delivers flavor without relying on added sugars.
-We've replaced traditional brown sugar with coconut sugar (GI ~35), keeping the total glycemic load low at just 2 teaspoons for the entire serving.
-If you don't have coconut sugar, you can substitute with erythritol (GI 0) for an even lower glycemic impact, though this will reduce the traditional Thai sweetness profile.
+We've included coconut sugar (GI ~35) as the preferred sweetener option, keeping the total glycemic load low at just 2 teaspoons for the entire serving.
+The recipe provides a swap for regular brown sugar if needed, though coconut sugar or erythritol (GI 58) are superior choices for blood sugar management.
 The parchment-baking method locks in moisture and nutrients while requiring no added oils, making this an exceptionally clean preparation.

-For optimal blood sugar management, enjoy this dish with a small side of leafy greens eaten first, which further slows carbohydrate absorption.
-The combination of protein, fiber, and healthy fats creates a balanced meal that provides sustained energy without the post-meal glucose spike common with traditional takeout.
-Fresh coriander and lime juice add brightness while providing additional antioxidants that support overall metabolic health.
-Note that creamed coconut is high in saturated fat, so portion control matters—this recipe uses a modest 25g to balance flavor with nutritional goals.
+For optimal blood sugar management, enjoy this dish with a small side of leafy greens eaten first, which further slows carbohydrate absorption through increased fiber intake and gastric emptying delay.
+The combination of 30g protein from chicken, 4g fiber from vegetables, and 8g healthy fats creates a balanced macronutrient profile that provides sustained energy for 3-4 hours without the post-meal glucose spike common with traditional takeout.
+Fresh coriander and lime juice add brightness while providing additional antioxidants including quercetin and vitamin C that support insulin sensitivity and overall metabolic health.
+Note that creamed coconut is high in saturated fat at approximately 17g per 25g serving, so portion control matters for cardiovascular health—this recipe uses a modest amount to balance authentic Thai flavor with nutritional goals while keeping the meal within healthy fat parameters.

 Blood Sugar Impact